With Pippa Jane Wielgos, London Art Correspondent, 30 October 2013.PJW: Where did the name of “Heartbreak” come from?

 PJW: Do you feel very much apart from it?

 JV: I’m not part of the art world either in social terms or in career terms but that’s very probably a blessing.
-ON CRITICISM

 PJW: What is your current criticism of the art establishment today?

 JV: I often get in trouble with my thoughts on this subject so I’d rather not answer this question.

 PJW: Do you find an OBE lessens the snobbery – gives you a different type of access to the art establishment – or is that now irrelevant?

 JV: It was an honour to receive the OBE but it’s not relevant to my career or my social or professional life in any way.
 I can say, however, that taking my parents with me to Buckingham Palace on the day I received the OBE was very special – they couldn’t stop crying and it really touched me that I’d made them so proud.